-Last season, Clare, one of our Ski Consultants, was lucky enough to experience one of our favorite city and ski itineraries – Venice and the Dolomites.
+Last season, Clare, one of our Ski Consultants, was lucky enough to experience one of our favourite city and ski itineraries – Venice and the Dolomites.
 A perfect adventure for those who love mountains, good food, culture and something a little different.

 In early December I was lucky enough to join the ‘Dolomite Mountains Ski Safari’ for a pre-season taster encompassing Venice with skiing and mountain huts (‘rifugios’).
 The pre-arrangements went something like this…